ordina-jworks/ordina-jworks.github.io/_posts/2017-04-24-Blockchain-Introduction.md

 So the __merkle root__ hash (Merkle trees are explained in the section [blockchain](#blockchain)) won’t be the same, the __nonce__ number will then be wrong and the block will be considered invalid.
 In this way transactions are secure once chained to the blockchain.

-The cryptographic technology works with the principal of __public and private keys__ but hashing, we explained in the beginning of this post, is also a part of this technology.
+The cryptographic technology works with the principal of __public and private keys__ but hashing is also a part of this technology.
 The private key is linked to the public key, but you can not find out the private key if you have the public key.
 The private key allows you to verify that you are the owner of the public key.
 To make transactions, you’ll need a unique key (private key) to make a digital signature to prove you are the owner.
 The private key is stored in your __wallet__.
 Your wallet can just be your identity , without any money, ethereum etc...  in it.

-Even if a hacker is able to penetrate one network and attempts to steal funds, there are multiple redundant copies of the same ledger stored around the world.
-If one is tampered with, the others could be used as a backup to prove what funds actually belong in each account.

 The network is also protected from (d)dos attacks because of the distributed nature of blockchain.
 If a hacker wants to take down the blockchain they would need to take down every node in the network.
 The proof-of-work can also help deter these attacks and spam because of the high costs of mining.
+Even if a hacker is able to penetrate one network and attempts to steal funds, there are multiple redundant copies of the same ledger stored around the world.
+If one is tampered with, the others could be used as a backup to prove what funds actually belong in each account.

 ### Thinking decentralized: *"Collaborative Economy 2.0"*
-Last year, I gave a presentation about the popularity of APIs, and how companies team up to create innovative solutions.
+Last year, Ken Coenen gave a presentation about the popularity of APIs, and how companies team up to create innovative solutions.
 Data is freed from their silo's and made available through APIs.
 It's consumable for other departments and even other companies.
 However, when you think of it, all of this data is centralized and we need extra effort to expose it to other parties.